KVerv/olympicstats.github.io/athletics/long-jump_men.md

 <p><img alt="long-jump-men-record" src="../images/long-jump/long-jump-men-records.svg" style="float:center; width:600px" /></p>

 ## Paris 2024
 During the final at the Paris 2024 olympics there were 59 jumps registered.
-Of these jumps 15 of them were a foul or 25.42% $\pm$ 11.11%.
+Of these jumps 15 of them were a foul or $$25.42\% \pm 11.11\%$$.
 This overlaps with the confidence interval of the predicted expected value based on previous olympics.

 The greek Miltiadis Tentoglou won the gold medal with a distance of 8.48m.
 This falls well within the 95% confidence interval and deviates only 5cm of the predicted expected value.